Physical Education (PE)

 - All children in Years 1- 6 will undertake 2 hours of curriculum time P.E each week

 - Children in KS1 will participate in a variety of activities centred around the fundamental movement skills with an aim to improving their agility, balance and coordination.
 They will also participate in team games to develop tactics for attacking and defending.

-- Children in KS2 will be exposed to a wide variety of sport including: football, dodgeball, tennis, cricket, rounders, tag rugby, netball and basketball.
-During these lessons we will focus on working collaboratively and communicating with others to develop ways to solve problems in challenging situations.
+- Children in KS2 will be exposed to a wide variety of sports including: badminton, cricket, rounders, tag rugby, netball and handball.
+During these lessons, we will focus on working collaboratively and communicating with others to develop ways to solve problems in challenging situations.
 They will also take part in dance and gymnastics lessons to develop flexibility, strength, technique and control.

-- All children in KS2 will have the opportunity to participate in inter-school competitions held at the end of every half term as well as a cross country championship each year.
+- All children will have the opportunity to participate in inter-school competitions held at Lynnsport in a range of different activities.

-- In Years 3,4,5 and 6, children will attend swimming lessons with an aim to develop them competently and proficiently as swimmers over a minimum distance of 25m as well as learning to perform safe self-rescue.
+- In KS2, children will attend swimming lessons with an aim to develop them competently and proficiently as swimmers over a minimum distance of 25m as well as learning to perform safe self-rescue.

 - During P.E lessons, children are encouraged to: develop and test their problem solving skills, take risks and be courageous, competitive and resilient.

-- Free after school clubs will be open for all children in Years 1-6 in football, dodgeball and multi-sports.
+- Free after school clubs will be open for all children in Years 1-6 including football, new-age kurling and tennis.

 - Assessment is carried out throughout each lesson, with a focus at the end of every term – this is recorded as a list of children working towards, at age related and at greater depth.

 What will this look like?
 By the time children leave our school they will:

-• Children are exposed to a range of sports throughout their time at Greenpark Academy including: tag rugby, netball, dodgeball, cricket, rounders, athletics, basketball, dance, gymnastics, tennis, football, fencing, archery and orienteering.
+• Children are exposed to a range of sports throughout their time at Greenpark Academy including: tag rugby, netball, hockey, cricket, rounders, athletics, basketball, dance, gymnastics, tennis, football, fencing, archery and orienteering.

 • Key vocabulary is explicitly taught related to the unit.